data2intelligence/ridge_significance/README.md

 X: explanatory matrix, numpy matrix in C-contiguous order (last-index varies the fastest).
 Y: response variable, numpy matrix in C-contiguous order (last-index varies the fastest).

 The row dimension of X and Y should be the same.
 Y input allows multiple columns, with each column as one input response variable.
-The function will return the same number of output in output matrices.
+The function will return the same number of output variables in output matrices (beta, se, zscore, pvalue).

 alpha: penalty factor in ridge regression (>= 0).
 If alpha is 0, we will use regular ordinary least square.
 alternative: one-tailed or two-tailed statistical test, with three options: 1, two-sided; 2, greater; 3, less.